-- 1. Ensure that the number of days for which a student was marked absent from a school is less than or equal to the number of days for which he or she was enrolled at that school during the 2015-2016 school year. - 2.
-Remove students who were enrolled in a school for less than 10 days during the 2015-2016 school year. - 3.
+- Ensure that the number of days for which a student was marked absent from a school is less than or equal to the number of days for which he or she was enrolled at that school during the 2016-2017 school year. - 2.
+Remove students who were enrolled in a school for less than 10 days during the 2016-2017 school year. - 3.
 Calculate the percentage of days for which a student attended school: - a.
-Total number of days for which the student was absent, divided by the total number of days for which the student was enrolled at a school - 4.
+The total number of days for which the student was absent, divided by the total number of days for which the student was enrolled at a school - 4.
 Assign an attendance rate flag to each student: